 failure alarm, followed by the wire continuing to feed momentarily, doubling over

 on itself inside the weld gun conduit and jamming up the guide.
 We checked our

 lost arc detect interval in our weld system setup; it is set at the factory 0.25

-was not sure what the problem was so they have been having us swap out components
+Electric company with all it's engineers and product managers was not sure what the problem was, so they have been having us do their work for tham and swap out components

 cable.
 Then we replaced the wire feed unit itself.
 Now they think we should have

 our Power Wave power source looked at, since the problem persists.